 Fill wok one third of the way full with hot water.
 Place pork belly in water, bring to a boil, and cook for approx. 5 – 7 min.
 Strain and set aside.

 Add vegetable oil and sugar to wok and cook over medium-low heat for approx. 3 – 5 min. until it begins to lightly caramelize .
 Carefully add a bit of water to thin out caramel.
-Remove sugar from wok and set aside .
+Remove caramel from wok and set aside .

 Heat oil over medium-high heat, return pork to pan, and cook until fat has rendered, approx. 4 – 6 min.
 Discard excess oil from pan and then add green onion, ginger, garlic, chilis, star anise, cinnamon, and bay leaves.
 Return caramelized sugar to pan and cook for approx. 1 – 2 min. until all ingredients are evenly coated in sugar.
 Next, add soy sauce, wine, tofu, and water.
 Reduce heat to low and cook for approx. 1 – 2 hrs. until volume has reduced by half and sauce has thickened.
 Enjoy with aromatic rice!